gethinode/mod-flexsearch/README.md

 Hinode is a clean blog theme for [Hugo][hugo], an open-source static site generator.
 Hinode is available as a [template][repository_template], and a [main theme][repository].
 This repository maintains a Hugo module to add [FlexSearch][flexsearch] to a Hinode site.
 Visit the Hinode documentation site for [installation instructions][hinode_docs].

+## Contributing

+This module uses [semantic-release][semantic-release] to automate the release of new versions.
+The package uses `husky` and `commitlint` to ensure commit messages adhere to the [Conventional Commits][conventionalcommits] specification.
+You can run `npx git-cz` from the terminal to help prepare the commit message.

 ## Configuration

 This module supports the following parameters (see the section `params.modules` in `config.toml`):